Generalized Degrees of Freedom of Noncoherent Diamond Networks: Appendices

-The following appendixes give proofs of subresults from Analysis (Section~\ref{sec:Analysis}).
+The following appendices give proofs of subresults from Analysis (Section~\ref{sec:Analysis}).
 In Appendix~\ref{app:cutset_diamond}, we derive the modified cut-set upper bound for the capacity of the 2-relay diamond network.
 Appendix~\ref{app:regimes} enumerates all possible orderings of the parameters of the diamond network and we show that all of the orderings are handled by the regimes considered in this paper.
 In Appendix~\ref{app:discretization}, we prove Lemma~\ref{lem:discretization} by discretizing our upper bound from Theorem~\ref{thm:cutset_bound_simplification} without losing gDoF and by showing that a distribution with just two mass points is optimal for our gDoF upper bound optimization problem.
-Appendix~\ref{app:2x1_miso_indep_distributions} proves an achievability result for $2\times1$ MISO with independent distributions on transmit antennas; this is used to analyze the transmission from the relays to the destination in our achievability scheme for the diamond network.
+Appendix~\ref{app:2x1_miso_indep_distributions} proves an achievability result for $2\times1$ MISO channel with independent distributions on transmit antennas; this is used to analyze the transmission from the relays to the destination in our achievability scheme for the diamond network.
 One of the terms{ {} }$\lgbrac{\expect{\abs{\w}^{2}/\brac{1+\abs{\g+\w}^{2}}}}${ {},} arising in our achievability scheme is analyzed in Appendix~\ref{app:corr_noise_term_scale_and_quantize}.
-In Appendix~\ref{app:cut_set_general}, we provide a generalized version of the cut-set upper bound for the capacity of acyclic noncoherent networks.

 \appendices{}